 I titled my visits to the Italian cities “Run!
 Run!” because I was really in a rush – I had a week in Italy and I wanted to cover as much of the country as possible.
 I went to Milan > Venice > return to Milan > Florence > Finally Rome.
 I had a little bit more time in Florence, yet I still didn’t manage to go to Pisa, and there was definitely not enough time to fully experience Milan and Rome.
-Having said that, this is a travel guide for those who has a limited time frame – and it was NOT exactly a mission impossible.
+Having said that, this is a travel guide for those who have a limited time frame – and it was NOT exactly a mission impossible.
 I was flipping my own travel notes and photos and I was pleasantly surprised that I have covered quite a lot of places while I was there; with notes and scribblings “Train your legs!”, and “Run!
 Run!”.
 That’s why I kept this on my title, as a reminder of a packed travel plan that I prepared.
 Well, there are so many different kinds of traveling and I just had to go with the style that suits me for each journey.
 So I did, “Run-Run” my way through Italy, and this time I had 6 hours in Venice.

 Yes, you heard me – 6 hours, at most some leeway of 7.
 As the train approached the Station of Venezia Santa Lucia, I put my bags in storage at the station before hopping on another train back to Milan in the evening.
-I had my map, notes, iPod, and camera ready and it was time to explore the island on my own.
+I had my map, notes, iPod, and camera-ready and it was time to explore the island on my own.
 Now that I went there, I reckoned it may not be necessary to have a detailed travel plan and notes anyway; just venture out and walk through all the beautiful canals, alleys, and bridges and we always winded up reaching the Piazza San Marco.

 Piazzale Roma > Veneia Santa Lucia > Rialto Bridge > Piazza San Marco and the surrounding areas